spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/processing-fmri-data/before-starting.rst

    * ``single_subject/data/fmri/fmri.nii.gz`` : A 4D fMRI image comprised of 35 3D volumes.
    * ``single_subject/data/t2/t2.nii.gz`` : A 3D anatomical image used to create a mask around spinal cord for the fMRI image.
    * ``single_subject/data/t2s/warp_template2t2s.nii.gz`` : A warping field to transform the PAM50 template to the T2s space, informed by the shape of the gray matter.
 See "Improving registration results using white and gray matter segmentations" tutorial.
-(TODO: Remove this if we decide to exclude GM-informed warping fields from dMRI/fMRI tutorials.)
    * ``single_subject/data/t2s/warp_t2s2template.nii.gz`` : A warping field to transform the T2s image to the PAM50 template space, informed by the shape of the gray matter.
 See "Improving registration results using white and gray matter segmentations" tutorial.
-(TODO: Remove this if we decide to exclude GM-informed warping fields from dMRI/fMRI tutorials.)

    You can get these files by downloading :sct_tutorial_data:`data_processing-fmri-data.zip`.